Stop Downloading CSVs: How Automatic Bank Sync Works for HOA Treasurers

 For a detailed side-by-side comparison, see our PayHOA vs LotWize feature breakdown.
 The gap is substantial — and it's widening every month as AI capabilities mature.

 When boards ask about ai-powered hoa management, they often imagine something futuristic and complex.
 The reality is much more practical.
 AI in HOA software isn't about replacing board members — it's about eliminating the repetitive, low-value tasks that burn out volunteers.
+For a comprehensive breakdown of every AI capability available to HOA boards today — and what AI still cannot do — see our guide on what AI can (and can't) do for your HOA in 2026.

 Instead of driving the neighborhood with a clipboard, an AI-powered system can analyze photos uploaded by board members or even homeowners.
 The AI identifies the violation type (unapproved fence, parking in fire lane, overgrown landscaping), cross-references it against your governing documents, and generates a compliant notice with the correct cure period for your state.